-- (a) Filings from an Attorney Who Is Not Authorized to Practice Before this Court. - (1) Subject to the provisions of this rule, the clerk may conditionally file the following papers received from an attorney who is not authorized to practice before this court, unless the attorney has been suspended or disbarred from practice before this court or has been denied admission to the bar of this court: - a petition or application that initiates a proceeding in this court;
+(a) Filings from an Attorney Who Is Not a Member of the Eleventh Circuit Bar.

+(1) Subject to the provisions of this rule, the clerk may conditionally file the following papers received from an attorney who is not a member of the circuit bar and who is not admitted for the particular proceeding pursuant to 11th Cir.
+R. 46-3: